Chance-Constrained Set Covering with Wasserstein Ambiguity: Numerical Experiments

-Fig.~\ref{fig:exps-sample-vs-oos} displays how \(N\) affects reliability of the (\DRCCbC{}) and (\SAA{}) optimal solutions.
-We observe that the reliability of both models shows an increasing trend as the data size becomes larger.
+Fig.~\ref{fig:exps-sample-vs-oos} displays how \(N\) affects out-of-sample performance of the (\DRCCbC{}) and (\SAA{}) optimal solutions.
+We observe that the out-of-sample performance of both models shows an increasing trend as the data size becomes larger.
 Specifically, (\DRCCbC{}) can return a high-quality solution with a proper choice of radius \(\delta\) depending on much less data.
 In contrast, (\SAA{}) does not produce a feasible solution even when \(500\) training data are provided.
 In addition, (\DRCCbC{}) is significantly more stable than (\SAA{}), as (\DRCCbC{}) generates a much narrower \(90\%\) confidence interval (the shaded area in Fig.~\ref{fig:exps-sample-vs-oos}) than (\SAA{}).
 This demonstrates that (\DRCCbC{}) is capable of generating reliable and stable solutions even with limited training data.